trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 In this tutorial, you set up these components:

 - The Octez client, which you use to manage a local wallet, deploy a Smart Rollup, and send data to the DAL
-- A layer 1 node to provide a connection to Tezos and information about the
+- A layer 1 node to provide a connection to Tezos and information about the state of layer 1, including metadata about what data is available on the DAL
 - A Data Availability Layer node (not to be confused with a layer 1 node), which stores data temporarily and distributes it to Smart Rollups
 - A Smart Rollup that listens for data published to the DAL, retrieves it from the DAL node, and stores it locally
 - A Smart Rollup node that runs your Smart Rollup